 She has published in peer-reviewed journals including BMC Public Health, the Journal of Nutrition, Education, and Behavior, and Health Promotion Practice.
-Dr. Ross has served as an ad hoc reviewer for nearly 25 academic journals, including the American Journal of Preventive Medicine, Pediatrics, the Journal of Nutrition Education and Behavior, and BMC Public Health.
+Dr. Ross has served as an ad hoc reviewer for nearly 25 academic journals, including the American Journal of Preventive Medicine, Pediatrics, Chlidhood Obesity, and the International Journal of Environmental Research in Public Health.

 As primary or co-investigator, Dr. Ross’s research has received more than $0.5 million in grant funding from organizations such as the National Institutes of Health and the Centers for Medicare and Medicaid Services.
 She is a member of professional organizations including the American College of Sports Medicine (ACSM) and the American Public Health Association.
 She serves as a member on ACSM’s Strategic Health Initiative for Health Equity committee and the Exercise is Medicine Pediatrics committee.

 Dr. Ross teaches several courses at the undergraduate and graduate level, including topics related to the social determinants of health and health equity and health promotion program design, implementation and evaluation.
 Her teaching is informed by her community-engaged research and commitment to equity and justice in health and human development.